venkys-io/Code-Blogs/Strings/Medium/palindrome partitioning/Readme.md

         // If characters at different ends don't match, it's not a palindrome. if (s[i++] != s[j--]) return false;
     }
-    // If loop finished, the string is a palindrome. return true;
+    // If the loop is finished, the string is a palindrome. return true;
 }
 void util(int i,std::string s,std::vector<std::vector<std::string>>& res,std::vector<std::string>& path){